 - There – 2002, La Rama Records (self-produced, out-of-print)

 - Sin Tierra – 2000, La Rama Records (self-produced, out-of-print)

 Awards & Showcases

-Lara was honored to be selected as State Troubadour of Connecticut (2009-2010); was given Roots on the River's Singer Songwriter Award; won numerous singer-songwriter and songwriting contests including Solarfest, Family Folk Chorale and Wooden Apple Music Festival, and has been featured in numerous emerging artist and formal showcases at Falcon Ridge Folk Festival, Folk Alliance International, Northeast Regional Folk Alliance, Southeast Regional Folk Alliance, and Telluride Bluegrass Festival, among many others.
+Lara was honored to be selected as State Troubadour of Connecticut (2009-2010); was given Roots on the River's Singer Songwriter Award; won numerous singer-songwriter and songwriting contests including Solarfest, Family Folk Chorale and Wooden Apple Music Festival, and has been featured in numerous emerging artist and formal showcases at the Falcon Ridge Folk Festival, Folk Alliance International, Northeast Regional Folk Alliance, Southeast Regional Folk Alliance, and Telluride Bluegrass Festival, among others.